 Georgia Governor Nathan Deal Signed New Sick Leave Law into Effect

 Georgia’s Governor Nathan Deal signed a new labor law into effect on Monday, May 8, 2017.
-However, the new bill isn’t what many business leaders have feared.
+However, the new bill isn’t what many business leaders have feared and it isn’t like many other sick leave laws passed this year.
 SB 201 governs the use of sick leave for full time employees in Georgia.

 The new law is officially called “An Act to amend Chapter 1 of Title 34 of the Official Code of Georgia Annotated, relating to general provisions relative to labor and industrial relations, so as to allow employees to use sick leave for the care of immediate family members; to provide for definitions; to provide for conditions to take leave; to provide for applicability; to provide for automatic repeal; to provide for related matters; to repeal conflicting laws; and for other purposes.”

 Covered Employees under the New Sick Leave Provisions

 Employees who work at least 30 hours of more in Georgia and whose employers already offer some types of sick leave are covered under the new law.
 Further, employees have to be employed by an employer with at least 25 employees or more.

 Therefore, employees of small businesses, with less than 25 employees, are not covered under the new law.
 Additionally any employee who has the option to participate in a stock ownership plan with their employer is also exempt from the new law.

 Additionally, Georgia State and all political subdivisions, cities, towns and municipality government employees are also covered under SB 201.